 Before jumping to any conclusion, let’s get to know the details behind the Zero Trust approach.

-The “Zero Trust” term was invented in 2010 by John Kindervag, an analyst of the global market research company Forrester Research.
+Despite having its roots still in 20th century – namely in the doctoral thesis of Stephen Paul Marsh, in 1994 – the “Zero Trust” term was coined and popularised by John Kindervag, an analyst of the global market research company Forrester Research, in 2010.
 At the time, he introduced this idea that an organisation should not trust anyone or anything that’s either outside or inside its network.

 It helped greatly that Google, a few years later, announced that they had implemented Zero Trust within their network, which led to a booming interest from the tech community and organisations around the world.